 In partnership with Empower Community Foundation a fund has been established that supports community groups/organisations to "green up" centres and facilities to reduce costs and their carbon footprint.
-It is funded from the feed in tariff of Gentoo's PV Homes for the North programme.
-An Empower Community Fund The Group continues to participate in the Panel has been established to oversee the Homes for the North (H4N) alliance, which management of this fund and to determine brings together 18 of the largest developing applications made for funding support.
-To housing associations in the North.
-H4N has date the panel has supported 12 applications, completed research influence projects on totalling over £80,000, to carry out various Objectively Assessed Housing Need and is improvements to community facilities working on three further projects covering including central heating boiler replacement, the linkage between housing, transport and new windows and LED lighting to improve economy, Modern Methods of Construction energy efficiency and reduce ongoing energy and the regional and local distribution of housing funding.
-H4N has also launched its costs. charter covering four key areas of:
+It is funded from the feed in tariff of Gentoo's PV programme.
+An Empower Community Fund Panel has been established to oversee the management of this fund and to determine applications made for funding support.
+To date the panel has supported 12 applications, totalling over £80,000, to carry out various improvements to community facilities including central heating boiler replacement, new windows and LED lighting to improve energy efficiency and reduce ongoing energy costs.